Honorary Editor: Stephan Feuchtwang (The London School of Economics, LSE, UK)

 Matthew Wills (University of California, UCSD, USA)

-Costanza Pernigotti (Global China Institute, UK; ZUMC, China)
+Costanza Pernigotti (Global China Academy, UK; ZUMC, China)

 International Consultation Board

 Academic Advisory Committee

 Journal of China in Comparative Perspective (JCCP ISSN 2040-0837) is the only peer-reviewed academic dual-language journal for social scientific, humanities and comparative studies of China in the world, published biannually in June and December in print and electronic versions by the Global Century Press from 2015.